Steven Goldstein (racing driver)

-Steven Goldstein is a Colombian racing driver.
+Steven Goldstein (born 23 February 1981) is a Colombian racing driver.

 Racing career

-In 2004 he won the Sportsman Division of the Formula Dodge Eastern Race Series in the United States.
-In 2005 he won a Panoz GT Summer Series race.
+In 2004, Goldstein won the Sportsman Division of the Formula Dodge Eastern Race Series in the United States.
+In 2005, he won a Panoz GT Summer Series race.

-In 2006 he made his debut in the Italian Superstars Championship with an Audi RS4 entered by Audi Sport Italia, finishing eleventh overall after taking part in the last four races; in the following two seasons he raced with the same team, finishing eighth in 2007 and twelfth in 2008, when he missed the final two races.
+In 2006, Goldstein made his debut in the Italian Superstars Championship with an Audi RS4 entered by Audi Sport Italia, finishing eleventh overall after taking part in the last four races; in the following two seasons he raced with the same team, finishing eighth in 2007 and twelfth in 2008, when he missed the final two races.

-In 2009 he took part in the Italian CSAI GT Cup on board a Ferrari 430 entered by the Kessel Racing team.
-In the same year he won the 6 Hours of Bogotá on board a Ferrari 430 and a Radical.
-Driving two separate cars he won the race in two different categories and finished first and second in the overall ranking.
+In 2009, Goldstein took part in the Italian CSAI GT Cup on board a Ferrari 430 entered by the Kessel Racing team.
+In the same year, he won the 6 Hours of Bogotá on board a Ferrari 430 and a Radical.
+Driving two separate cars, he won the race in two different categories and finished first and second in the overall ranking.

-In 2010 he raced in the European championship Trofeo Maserati and finished second overall alongside Peter Sundberg.
+In 2010, Goldstein raced in the European championship Trofeo Maserati and finished second overall alongside Peter Sundberg.

-In 2011 he competed in the International GT Sprint Series on board a Ferrari 430 with Spanish teammate Antonio de la Reina; they won the GTS Cup Trophy.
-In 2012 he raced both a Lamborghini Gallardo and a Porsche 997; Goldstein claimed again the trophy, this time by a margin of 4 points.
+In 2011, Goldstein competed in the International GT Sprint Series on board a Ferrari 430 with Spanish teammate Antonio de la Reina; they won the GTS Cup Trophy.
+In 2012, he raced both a Lamborghini Gallardo and a Porsche 997; Goldstein claimed again the trophy, this time by a margin of four points.
 In 2013, for the third year in a row, he was first in the standings again paired with de la Reina.

-In 2014 he competed in the Italian GT Championship first division on board a Lamborghini Gallardo, finishing second in the Pirelli Tyres Cup standings.
+In 2014, Goldstein competed in the Italian GT Championship first division on board a Lamborghini Gallardo, finishing second in the Pirelli Tyres Cup standings.

 In 2015, there was news that Goldstein was joining the Formula One as test driver for the Force India team.